List of Marvel Comics teams and organizations: Death Web

+Death Web is an organization appearing in American comic books published by Marvel Comics.

 The members of Death Web were granted super powers by the Commission on Superhuman Activities with the intent that they use their powers to serve the government.
 The team's individual members each obtained their unique powers through the scientific manipulation of chemicals extracted from exotic plants from the Amazon jungle.

 Decepticons

 Deep Six

+The Deep Six is an organization appearing in American comic books published by Marvel Comics.

-There were two different incarnations of the Deep Six:
+There were two incarnations of the Deep Six:

 Namor's Deep Six

 When Namor the Sub-Mariner was missing and framed for crimes in the surface world, several of his Atlantean allies set out to find him together as the first Deep Six.
 The impromptu group consisted of Stingray, Andromeda, Tiger Shark, Tamara Rahn, and Triton.
 They battled against the Avengers and then broke up shortly thereafter.

 Attuma's Deep Six

 Alternatively, Attuma's incarnation of the Deep Six appeared in The Defenders (vol. 2) #7 (September 2001).
 Membership of the group included Attuma, Nagala, Orka, Piranha, Sea Urchin, and Tiger Shark (now a villain again).